Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 A common way for funds to track an index is to replicate the index precisely.
-Generally, the fund contains a proportional percentage of stock holdings as similar to the actual index as possible.
-However the funds may employ other methods of tracking; for example, they may contain the same stocks but in different proportions.
-Or fund managers may decide to hold a limited number of stocks that should mimic index performance.
+Generally, funds contain a proportional percentage of stock holdings as similar to the actual index as possible.
+However, funds may employ other methods of tracking; for example, they may contain the same stocks but in different proportions.
+Or fund managers may decide to hold a limited number of stocks that they believe will mimic index performance.

-The index represents the accumulated growth of all stocks (or bonds) combined.
-But an index fund incurs expenses, such as commissions on the buying and selling of stocks when the composition of the index changes, along with administrative and management fees.
+One of the reasons for tracking errors is that an ETF or mutual fund incurs expenses.
+The funds pay commissions on the buying and selling of stocks when the composition of the index changes, along with administrative and management fees.
 These expenses detract from overall returns.

-In addition, the stocks in the index fund may not be exactly the same as those in the index.
+Another reason for the tracking error is that the stocks in the investment fund may not be exactly the same as those in the index.

 Index funds should have low costs.

 When you are looking for an index fund to buy, make sure costs are low.
-For example, iShares Core S&P 500 ETF (IVV) has an expense ratio of .07%; Schwab S&P 500 Index (SWPPX), .09%; and Dreyfus Basic S&P 500 Stock Index (DSPIX), .21%.
-All of these are well below most actively managed fund expenses.
+For example, at the time of this writing, iShares Core S&P 500 ETF (IVV) has an expense ratio of .07%; Schwab S&P 500 Index (SWPPX), .09%; and Dreyfus Basic S&P 500 Stock Index (DSPIX), .21%.
+All of these are well below the most actively managed fund expenses.